 Apply the fixes mentioned below to fix God of War not enough available memory issues on PC.

 Manually manage the Windows Page File

-If you are seeing God of War, not having enough available memory issues it’s because the Windows page file is getting full to its the size of the virtual memory page file.
+If you are dealing with God of War page file size red issues it’s because the Windows page file is getting full to the size of the virtual memory page file.

-Although, Windows 10 automatically manages the Pagefile according to the computer’s configuration and the RAM present in it.
-However, if you ever face lagging while playing a game or on starting it.
+Although, Windows 10/11 automatically manages the Pagefile according to the computer’s configuration and the RAM present in it.
+However, if you ever face lagging while playing a game or starting it.

-You need to manually increase the limit between 20GB to 30GB.
+You need to manually increase the limit.
 Follow these steps to do it:

 - Right-click the Start button to open its context menu.

 - Then click on System > Advanced system settings.

 - On the System Properties box, ensure that you are on the Advanced tab.

 Click the Settings button from under the Performance section.